antony clarkson

 • contact

-Second Skin/Second Life.
+Second Skin / Second Life.

+Second Skin / Second Life: Calve.
 Alternative images and pre-sculpted raw material.

-Found objects/recycled materials.
+Found objects / recycled materials.

+Second Skin / Second Life: Nodule.
 Alternate images and presculpted raw material.

 Plasticity: the quality or state of being plastic.
 The quality of being soft enough to be changed into a new shape.
 The quality of being able to be made into different shapes.

 My second-skin forms are plastic.
 Often many of their component parts are made of plastics.
 But they are also plastic in the ways in which I work them.
 They have a malleability about them.
 As I bring objects together and wrap them, the sensation has a similar 'feel' as making objects out of clay.
+Whilst the materials are loose to move and flow in the trash bags I can both arrange their order, but I can also change their forms through the pressure of my hands.
+Only when the Second Skin of the stretch wraps finally coheres them together do the sculptures finally solidify.

+Second Skin / Second Life: Relic.
 Alternative images and pre-sculpted raw materials

+Second Skin / Second Life: Biped.
 Alternative images and pre-sculpted raw materials

 Proudly powered by Weebly